shawna-p/mysterious-messenger/docs/chatrooms.rst

 ^^^^^^^^^^

 Clicking **Play Chat** on the **Other** tab will let you play out the chatroom as if it had been in-game.
 Any messages like ``Play Music: Mint Eye`` will play as they should in this format (as opposed to it appearing as text).
 You can use the toggles in the settings at the top-right of the chat creator to turn on/off things like animated backgrounds and the hacking effects as well, which will affect how the chat looks when it's played out.

+Generate Code
+^^^^^^^^^^^^^^

+Clicking **Generate Code** on the **Other** tab will generate a ``.rpy`` file inside the ``game/generated/`` folder with the chatroom formatted into code you can put into the program.
+There are several features the program supports which the chatroom creator does not, such as providing choice menus or jumping to story mode in the middle of a chatroom.
+If you'd like to use these features, you can use the chatroom creator to build the base of your chatroom before exporting it to code to add these additional features.

+Note that the name of the file and associated labels will take the name of the chatroom, as provided when you first made the chat.
+If you click **Generate Code** when a file with the same name exists in the ``generated`` folder, you will be prompted if you would like to **overwrite** this file.
+Keep this in mind if you've made changes to the code outside of the chatroom creator, as that will not be reflected in the chatroom creator.

+You can rename the chatroom using the **Rename Chat** button on the **Other** tab.